TFarla/tomodutch/content/ja/posts/2022-06-17-mushoku-tensei-10.md

 - duel against luke.
 Maybe that's because he was in love with Shilfy?
 - letter from Paulo.
 Rujierudo and sisters are coming to Rudi
 - nanahoshi attempts suicide
+- Cliff helps nanahoshi with her 研究 and they have a breakthrough
+- Norun hates Rudi because of that bar fight with Paulo
+- Ruierdo talks about Alice.
+He urges Rudi to listen to her story next time they meet.
+Rudi starts to think his marriage may have been a mistake

 Impression: